siun202/archive-portfolio/CONTRIBUTING.md

 ## Contributing to Portfolio Template

-We are going to create a pr.
-You need to know basic git and github commands to make a pr.
-If you don't know about it, check my [Git and Github crash course](https://blog.avneesh.tech/git-and-github-crash-course "Git and Github crash course")

 Click on fork in the top left corner of your screen.
 Clone the repo you have been redirected to

 ```bash